iHub-PTI/boldo-server/README.md

 docker run --rm -it -p 8008:8008 boldo-server
 ```

+## Data

+This project has several scripts to run migrations or timed jobs.
+Have a look at [DATA](/DATA.md) to learn more.

 ## Contributing

 The project is currently under heavy development but contributors are welcome.
 For bugs or feature requests or eventual contributions, just open an issue.
 Contribution guidelines will be available shortly.